apache/fluo/docs/grafana.md

     io.fluo.metrics.reporter.graphite.enable=true
     io.fluo.metrics.reporter.graphite.host=<INFLUXDB_HOST>
     io.fluo.metrics.reporter.graphite.port=2003
-    io.fluo.metrics.reporter.graphite.frequency=10
+    io.fluo.metrics.reporter.graphite.frequency=30
     ```

+    The reporting frequency of 30 sec is required if you are using the provided
+    Grafana dashboards that are configured in the next step.

-4. Grafana needs to be configured to load dashboard JSON templates from a
+4. Grafana needs to be configured to load dashboard JSON templates from a directory.
-    directory.
-Fluo distributes a Grafana dashboard template in its tarball
-    distribution that is located in the directory `contrib/grafana`.
-Before
+    Fluo distributes two Grafana dashboard templates in its tarball distribution in the
-    restarting Grafana, you should copy the template from your Fluo installation
+    directory `contrib/grafana`.
+Before restarting Grafana, you should copy the templates
-    to you the `dashboards/` directory configured below.
+    from your Fluo installation to the `dashboards/` directory configured below.

     ```
     [dashboards.json]